Aaron98990/ways-of-the-game/fouls.md

 A high boot near an opponent face is a common offense.
 A player can kick the ball from above the head as long as it does not threaten to injure someone.

+Holding the ball between the thighs and jumping like a kangeroo when an opponent is nearby threatens injury to the holder.

 ## Fouls against the goalkeeper